promptmike/github-learn-notes/github-foundations-part-2-of-2/01-contribute-to-an-open-source-project-on-github/unit-2-of-7-identify-where-you-can-help.md

 > Finding open-source projects to contribute to is important for skill development

 Open-source software can be viewed, shared and used by anyone
-> Sharing code makes software more secure and reliable (oh the irony that this is a Microsoft course)
+> Sharing code makes software more secure and reliable

 Contributing can be scary at first, but there is something for everyone
 > Open-source projects need a variety of contributions from the beginner level to the expert level